MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/ifoldersupportiunknown.md

 api_type:
 - COM
 ms.assetid: a4b03a66-cf6d-cd20-f1df-b247d3ee87aa
-description: "Provides information about a folder's support for sharing."
+description: "Provides information about a folder's support for sharing.
+Generally, Outlook requires a MAPI store provider to implement this interface to share a folder."
 ---

 # IFolderSupport : IUnknown